syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/using-mask-characters-as-literals.md

 keywords: mask, SfMaskedEdit, maskededit
 ---

-# Using Mask Characters as Literals in Xamarin Masked Entry (SfMaskedEdit)
+# Using Mask Characters as Literals in Xamarin Masked Entry

 To use mask character as a literal, precede the mask character with a backslash (\\).
 For example, to display the dollar sign ($), then set the mask as follows: